 The Load File protocol is used to obtain files from arbitrary devices that are primarily boot options.
-The Load File 2 protocol is used to obtain files from arbitrary devices that are not boot options.
+This includes, for example, booting from network devices, The Load File 2 protocol is used to obtain files from arbitrary devices that are not boot options.
+The Media I/O protocols are required to be present only when booting from or accessing media devices that require the corresponding protocol(s).